TylerKnvpp/genifer/README.md

 ## Overview

-Genifer is a project that leverages the OpenAI API to generate dynamic UI based on a user's request.
+Genifer is a project that leverages the SERPAPI to browse the web and OpenAI API to summarize results and generate dynamic UI based on the model's findings.

 ## Getting Started